 Fuel Gauge Report

-For the best efficiency drivers should make sure their cars are in good shape, reduce excess weight in the car, use the most fuel efficient vehicle possible, and combine trips to reduce gasoline use.
+For the best efficiency drivers should make sure their cars are in good shape, use the most fuel efficient vehicle possible, and combine trips to reduce gasoline use.
 Other options are to take public transit where possible or ride a bike.
 Other suggestions are in AAA’s Gas Watcher’s Guide, free at AAA offices, and on the web at www.aaaet.com.

 | ||This Week’s Avg.||Last Week’s Avg.||Change|